Smoothness of the Augmented Lagrangian Dual in Convex Optimization: Conclusion

 \section{Conclusion}

-In this paper, we establish the smoothness of the augmented Lagrangian dual function $\phi_{\rho}$ and the existence of solutions to $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$ for any $\lambda \in \R^p$ for \cref{main_pro}, under the only assumption that $f$ is closed proper convex.
-These results significantly relax the strong assumptions typically imposed in existing literature to ensure similar properties.
+In this paper, we establish the smoothness of the augmented Lagrangian dual function $\phi_{\rho}$ and guarantee the existence of solutions to the primal subproblem $\min_{x \in \R^d} \cL_{\rho}(x, \lambda)$ for any $\lambda \in \R^p$.
+Crucially, these fundamental properties hold for any general closed proper convex function $f$, provided that the standard dual domain is nonempty, i.e., $\dom{\phi} \neq \emptyset$.
+These results substantially weaken the stringent assumptions typically required in the literature, providing a more general and solid theoretical foundation for augmented Lagrangian-based methods.